lionelmace/ibmcloud-labs/labs/Lab Container - Run native docker Container on the Cloud/README.md

 + How to pull a docker image from docker hub and push it to Bluemix
 + How to bind a routable IP address to a running container
-+ How to run a container in Bluemix
++ How to run a single container and a group of containers on Bluemix
 + How to use the IBM Containers API